adanlbenito/flexfx_kit/README.md

 11111111  0478ee7b 08f1dcf7 0478ee7b 00dcd765 fd3f6eac  +0.27952 +0.55905 +0.27952 +0.05392 -0.17201
 ...
 ```
-This video shows properties from the DSP board.
-For this example FlexFX firmware is capturing four potentiometer values, packaging them up into a property, and sending the property to the USB host (see code below).
+This video shows the 'flexfx.py' script receiving properties from the DSP board and printing them to the console.
+For this example FlexFX firmware is capturing four potentiometer values, packaging them up into a property,
+and sending the property to the USB host (see code below).
+One of the pots is being turned back and fourth resulting in changes to the corresponding property value.
 https://raw.githubusercontent.com/markseel/flexfx_kit/master/flexfx.py.usage2.mp4
 ```
 static void adc_read( double values[4] )